Brett-Tanner/Journal/Jan_23.md

 ### Work Project - [Event Database Prototype v2](https://github.com/Brett-Tanner/db_prototype_v2.git)
 #### What I did
-- [] Figure out any extra fields I need from my call with Leroy/the resources he sent
+- [x] Figure out any extra fields I need from my call with Leroy/the resources he sent
-- [] Add said fields
+- [x] Add said fields
-    - [] Test new scopes for Child
+    - [x] Test new scopes for Child
+    - [x] Test new fields for Event
+    - [x] Test new fields for User
-    - [] Test new fields for
+    - [x] Test new fields for TimeSlot
-    - [] Update seed for
+    - [x] Update seed for Child, TimeSlot & Event
 - [] Add the backup models for User/Child
 - [] Add Day and the through table RegularDay for children
 - [] Add Adjustments for Registrations